 Wright v.
 Arkansas

-On April 17, a hearing will take place in this case filed in state court on behalf of 11 same-sex couples - some married, some unmarried - and one woman seeking recognition for her marriage for the purpose of divorce.
+On May 9, 2014, Judge Chris Piazza of Arkansas upheld same-sex couples' freedom to marry by striking down the state’s discriminatory constitutional amendment in this case filed in state court on behalf of more than 20 same-sex couples - some married, some unmarried - and one woman seeking recognition for her marriage for the purpose of divorce.

 On July 2, 2013, private lawyers filed a lawsuit in state court on behalf of Kendall and Julia Wright, as well as ten other Arkansas couples.
 The case argues that laws restricting the freedom to marry to different-sex couples in Arkansas are unconstitutional.